It Ends with Us controversy

 On August 20, Sklenar became the first cast member to directly address the feud allegations.
 He wrote on Instagram, "Vilifying the women who put so much of their heart and soul into making this film because they believe so strongly in its message seems counterproductive and detracts from what this film is about....
 What may or may not have happened behind the scenes does not and hopefully should not detract from what our intentions were in making this film."
 Sklenar asked fans not to direct negativity toward his female colleagues, and tagged all the female cast members, including Lively, in the post, and did not tag Baldoni.[27]

-On December 20, 2024, Lively filed a complaint with the California Civil Rights Department, alleging Baldoni created a hostile work environment through inappropriate conduct, including alleged sexual harassment and boundary violations, such as improvising kissing during filming of romantic scenes.[27][28]
+On December 20, 2024, Lively filed a complaint with the California Civil Rights Department, alleging Baldoni created a hostile work environment through inappropriate conduct, including alleged sexual harassment and boundary violations, such as improvising kissing during filming of romantic scenes.[28][29]
 The complaint also accused Baldoni of embarking on a "social manipulation" campaign to "destroy" Lively's reputation, which she says harmed her business and caused "severe emotional distress."
-On December 21, the tabloid TMZ claimed that the complaint mentioned that a meeting was held during filming to address Lively's concerns, which was also attended by Reynolds; Lively claims she came to the meeting with a list of demands regarding Baldoni's alleged behavior, including "no more adding of sex scenes, oral sex, or on-camera climaxing by [Lively] outside the scope of the script [Lively] approved when signing onto the project."
+On December 21, the tabloid TMZ claimed that the complaint mentioned that Lively and Reynolds held a meeting at their home before filming restarted to address Lively's concerns.
+Lively claims she came to the meeting with a list of demands regarding Baldoni's alleged behavior, including "no more adding of sex scenes, oral sex, or on-camera climaxing by [Lively] outside the scope of the script [Lively] approved when signing onto the project."
 Baldoni refuted many of her claims at the meeting and denied ever seeing the more serious allegations.
 In a statement to TMZ, responding to the accusations, Baldoni's attorney Bryan Freedman alleged that Lively's complaint is an attempt at fixing her "negative reputation", describing her accusations as "false, outrageous, and intentionally salacious with an intent to publicly hurt."
-On the issues during production, Freedman accused Lively of "threatening to not show up to set, threatening to not promote the film, ultimately leading to its demise during release."[9][29][30]
+On the issues during production, Freedman accused Lively of "threatening to not show up to set, threatening to not promote the film, ultimately leading to its demise during release."[9][30][31]

-Hours after the TMZ news, The New York Times published an investigative report detailing Lively's allegations in court documents, under the title " 'We Can Bury Anyone': Inside a Hollywood Smear Machine".[9]
-The article reported Lively's allegations that Baldoni hired a PR crisis management team after she confronted him about the alleged harassment.
-Documents obtained by Lively via court-issued subpoena alleged a coordinated effort on Baldoni's behalf to discredit her across both traditional and social media.[28]
-The paper quoted Lively's claims, "Baldoni had improvised unwanted kissing and discussed his sex life, including encounters in which he said he may not have received consent" and "repeatedly entered [Lively's] makeup trailer uninvited while she was undressed, including when she was breastfeeding."[28]
-Prior to the recommencement of filming after the 2023 WGA strike, Wayfarer Studios had agreed to implement safeguards including providing a full-time intimacy coordinator and bringing in an outside producer.[28]
-The Hollywood Reporter and Rolling Stone magazine reported that Lively and Reynolds's demands to Wayfarer Studios included "not showing nude videos or images of women to Lively; no more mentions of Baldoni's alleged previous 'pornography addiction'; no more discussions about sexual experiences in front of Lively and others; no further mentions of genitalia; and no more inquiries about Lively's weight."[31][32]
+Hours after the TMZ news, The New York Times published an investigative report written by Megan Twohey, Mike McIntire and Julie Tate that detailed Lively's allegations in court documents, titled " 'We Can Bury Anyone': Inside a Hollywood Smear Machine".[9]
+The article reported on Lively's allegations that Baldoni hired a PR crisis management team after she confronted him about alleged harassment.
+Documents obtained by Lively via subpoena alleged that there was a coordinated effort on Baldoni's behalf to discredit her across both traditional and social media.[29]
+The paper quoted Lively's claims, "Baldoni had improvised unwanted kissing and discussed his sex life, including encounters in which he said he may not have received consent" and "repeatedly entered [Lively's] makeup trailer uninvited while she was undressed, including when she was breastfeeding."[29]
+Prior to the recommencement of filming after the 2023 WGA and SAG strikes, Wayfarer Studios had agreed to implement safeguards including providing a full-time intimacy coordinator and bringing in an outside producer.[29]
+The Hollywood Reporter and Rolling Stone magazine reported that Lively and Reynolds's demands to Wayfarer Studios included "not showing nude videos or images of women to Lively; no more mentions of Baldoni's alleged previous 'pornography addiction'; no more discussions about sexual experiences in front of Lively and others; no further mentions of genitalia; and no more inquiries about Lively's weight."[32][33]
 Nathan had also reportedly sent a text to Baldoni's publicist saying "You know we can bury anyone."[9]

-Baldoni denied the allegations.
-In his statement to The New York Times, his attorney Brian Freedman said that Wayfarer "did nothing proactive nor retaliated" against Lively.[9]
-Freedman maintained that the claims were "completely false" and also suggested the text messages shared with The New York Times were "cherry-picked" to make his clients look unfavorable.[33][34]
-According to Freedman, the text messages have been presented out of context in a way that alters their meaning; he also stated that he has "never seen this level of unethical behavior intentionally fueled through media manipulation."[35]
-He claimed that Lively has planted "negative and completely fabricated and false stories with media" about Baldoni, which "was another reason why Wayfarer Studios made the decision to hire a crisis professional."
+Baldoni denied the allegations and insisted that The New York Times reporting was misleading.
+In a statement to The Times, his attorney Brian Freedman claimed that Lively planted "negative and completely fabricated and false stories with media" about Baldoni to ruin his reputation, which "was another reason why Wayfarer Studios made the decision to hire a crisis professional."
+He said that Wayfarer "did nothing proactive nor retaliated" against Lively.[9]
+Freedman maintained that the claims were "completely false" and also suggested the text messages shared with The New York Times were "cherry-picked" to make his clients look unfavorable.[34][35]
+According to Freedman, the text messages have been presented out of context in a way that alters their meaning; he also stated that he has "never seen this level of unethical behavior intentionally fueled through media manipulation."[36]

 Fallout